zulip/zulip/docs/development/authentication.md

 Zulip uses [django-two-factor-auth][0] as a beta 2FA integration.

-To enable 2FA, set `TWO_FACTOR_AUTHENTICATION_ENABLED` in settings to `True`, then log into Zulip and add otp device from settings page.
-Once the device is added, password based authentication will ask for one-time-password.
-In the development environment., this one-time-password will be printed to the console when you try to login.
+To enable 2FA, set `TWO_FACTOR_AUTHENTICATION_ENABLED` in settings to `True`, then log in to Zulip and add an OTP device from the settings page.
+Once the device is added, password based authentication will ask for a one-time-password.
+In the development environment, this one-time-password will be printed to the console when you try to log in.
 Just copy-paste it into the form field to continue.

-Direct development logins don't prompt for 2FA one-time-passwords, so to test 2FA in development, make sure that you login using a password.
+Direct development logins don't prompt for 2FA one-time-passwords, so to test 2FA in development, make sure that you log in using a password.
 You can get the passwords for the default test users using `./manage.py print_initial_password`.